GoogleCloudDataproc/initialization-actions/hbase/README.md

     Then just open a browser and type `localhost:16010` address.

-1. HBase running on dataproc can be easily scaled up.
+1. HBase running on Dataproc can be easily scaled up.
 The following command will add three additional workers (RegionServers) to previously created cluster named `<CLUSTER_NAME>`.